My EDC: Why I Carry a Kel-Tec P3AT

 Kel-Tec sent me a pile of extractors.
 The next one I put on worked perfectly.
 And the gun broke in after a few range sessions and has run flawlessly ever since.
 When I had 500 rounds through without a hiccup, I started carrying it.

-The P3AT has few frills.
-There’s no hold-open for the slide.
-It won’t lock open with it is empty.
+There is no half-assing this gun.
+There’s no hold-open for the slide so it won’t lock open with it is empty.
 The trigger, which is a bit heavy, requires a firm pull to actuate.
-There is no half-assing this gun.
 And you won’t need any finely-tuned trigger finger placement, either.
 Grip the damn thing as best you can with its small frame, and squeeze it like you mean it.
-I even prefer shooting it one handed.
+I even prefer shooting it one-handed.

-Once it goes bang, the muzzle flip is sharp.
+Once the Kel Tec 380 goes bang, the muzzle flip is sharp.
 Manageable, but sharp.
 And the reset on the trigger is a bit longer than I’d like.
 Yet it works.
 And you can watch the hammer travel, too, which is an added bonus.

 Don’t mistake this for a target gun.
 It is accurate enough, but you’re not going to put down MOA groups.
 Understand its purpose.
-It is a get-off-me gun.
-A last resort.
-It is exceptionally easy to hide, easy enough to work, and it is just about the most affordable gun at your local FFL. $220 or so for the gun, $60 for a holster, and then the cost of ammo.
+It is a get-off-me gun — a last resort.
+The Keltec 380 is exceptionally easy to hide, easy enough to work, and it is just about the most affordable gun at your local FFL: $220 or so for the gun, $60 for a holster, and then the cost of ammo.
 Not a bad deal.